TOAST-DOCS/Gamebase/en/oper-operation.md

 You can easily provide the notice as an image within the game by registering the image into the console.
 The list of the current notices is exposed at the top of the list, and the list of the completed notices is displayed separately at the bottom.
+Up to 10 active listings within the user's search timeframe are displayed at the top, with completed listings displayed as a separate list at the bottom.
 The exposure sequence can be set by directly moving the row in the list of the current notices, and when you call the Exposure API in the game, the image registered at the top is exposed first.

-You can expose up to 5 notice images during the same period.
+> [Note]
+>
+> Basic settings to bulk apply image notice popups can be found in **Gamebase > App > Image Notice**.

 #### properties
 What's displayed on each item is as follows:

-- **Notice image**: Shows the thumbnail of the image which is to be actually exposed.
+- **Image Notice**: Shows the thumbnail of the image which is to be actually exposed.
 The registered image is deleted 14 days after completion.
 Once deleted, the thumbnails will show a default image.
 - **Reason**: Shows a brief description about the registered image notice.
 What is entered here is not exposed in the actual image notice.
-- **Time of exposure**: Displays the time when the notice becomes exposed.
+- **Display Time**: Displays the time when the notice becomes exposed.
 When enabled, it shows the time and timezone information selected during registration.
-- **Time of exposure (+09:00)**: Changes the time (when the notice is exposed) into Korea Standard Time (+09:00) before displaying it.
+- **Display Time (+09:00)**: Changes the time (when the notice is exposed) into Korea Standard Time (+09:00) before displaying it.
-- **Modified date**: Shows the time when the notice was most recently modified.
+- **Modified Date**: Shows the time when the notice was most recently modified.
-- **Click rate (%)**: Shows simple statistics about how many times the image notice has been displayed within the game and how many times it has actually been clicked.
-It shows the value against the total percentage, and you can see the graph on daily impressions and clicks during the exposure period by clicking the 'Confirm' button.
+- **Click-Through Rate (%)**: Shows simple statistics about how many times the image notice has been displayed within the game and how many times it has actually been clicked.
+It shows the value against the total percentage, and you can see the graph on daily impressions and clicks during the display period by clicking the 'Confirm' button.
+    * You can download and check the click-through rate data by date that users searched for and viewed within the display period.
 - **Status** : Shows the display status as follows.
 ![gamebase_op_img](https://kr1-api-object-storage.nhncloudservice.com/v1/AUTH_2acdfabf4efe4efc8a04c00b348110c9/cdn_origin/prod_gamebase/ConsoleGuide/Operation/en/gamebase_maintenance_09_en_240105.jpg)